google/serialization.dart/README.md

     pub build --mode=debug bin

-would generate the code for that, and also log which files were generated, in the form
+would generate the code for that.
+You can then have a look at the file:

-    Generated serialization rules in my_package|lib/stuff_serialization_rules.dart
+    build/bin/generated_serialization_rules.dart

 It's also possible to run the transformer's code outside of the transformer, which is helpful for debugging or to use the code in a